 Explain how database views can simplify complex queries and provide data security in a manufacturing environment.

-Analyze different SQL optimization techniques for improving query performance:
+Analyze different SQL optimization techniques for improving query performance by completing the following table:

 | Optimization Technique | Implementation Method | Performance Impact | Use Case | Potential Drawbacks |